 Property-centric accounting, ideal for doctors who also earn rental income alongside medical work

-Free MTD software option for sole traders or landlords with simple setups, with the flexibility to upgrade as needs grow
+Free MTD software option for doctors with simple setups, with the flexibility to upgrade as needs grow

 HMRC-approved and accountant-built, ensuring compliant digital records, automated submissions, and reliable reporting